ycj3/IM-docs/flutter-ios-push-guide.md

 ## 📝 Apple Push Notification Setup for Agora Chat (iOS)

-> ⚠️ **This is a guide for setting up Apple Push Notifications with Agora Chat SDK.**
-> This guide supplements the current official documentation, which does not yet fully cover the Apple Push Notification (APNs) setup steps.
+This guide supplements the current official documentation, which does not yet fully cover the Apple Push Notification (APNs) setup steps.

 ---